AdobeDocs/analytics.en/help/analyze/analysis-workspace/curate-share/download-send.md

 * Time is shown in seconds.
 * Cohort Tables show raw values only; percentages are removed.
 * If a number is invalid, an empty cell is displayed.
+* No rounding is applied (even if specified in calculated metric) - raw values are shown.

 >[!Note:]
 >